 The diamonds disappeared.
-Their estimated present value is $20,000,000.

 PK-AFV was a Douglas DC-3-194B, serial number 1965, built in 1937.
 It was one of twenty-three DC-3s operated by Koninklijke Luchtvaart Maatschappij N.V.
 (KLM, or Royal Dutch Airlines) and was originally registered PH-ALP.
 It was transferred to KNILM in the Dutch East Indies in June 1940.

 The Douglas DC-3 was an all-metal, twin-engine civil transport with retractable landing gear.
 The airplane was operated by a pilot and co-pilot and could carry up to 21 passengers.